skypjack/entt/docs/md/config.md

 After many adventures, `EnTT` finally works fine across boundaries.<br/>
 To do this, the library mixes some non-standard language features with others that are perfectly compliant.<br/>
-This definition will make the library use only standard techniques, that is, functionalities that are fully compliant with the standard C++.
+This definition will prevent the library from using non-standard techniques, that is, functionalities that aren't fully compliant with the standard C++.